Dennis Sindrey

-Dennis Sindrey (15 June 1935) is an Australian-born calypso, mento, Jamaican shuffle and ska singer, songwriter and guitarist.
+Dennis J. Sindrey (15 June 1935 – 25 April 2024) was an Australian-born calypso, mento, Jamaican shuffle and ska singer, songwriter and guitarist.

 A prominent guitarist in the early days of recorded Jamaican music, Sindrey played on recordings by Laurel Aitken, Owen Gray and The Jiving Juniors.

 Early life

-Sindrey was born in Richmond, a suburb of Melbourne, Australia but grew up in Camberwell.
+Sindrey was born on 15 June 1935 in Richmond, a suburb of Melbourne, Australia but grew up in Camberwell.

 He attended Camberwell Central school and then Camberwell High School.

 Early career

 Sindrey began his career playing banjo in the dixieland jazz bands of Nevill Sherburn, Frank Traynor and others.
 After switching to guitar in 1954, he played in various night clubs and hotels in and around Melbourne.

 In 1956, Sindrey moved to Surfers Paradise, Queensland where he formed The Caribs together with Peter Stoddart (piano), Lowell Morris (drums) and Max Wildman (bandleader, saxophone).
 The Caribs also featured Haitian conga drummer, Albert LaGuerre.

 In 1958, The Caribs (sans LaGuerre) accepted an offer brokered by Max Wildman to travel to Jamaica to become the house band at the resurrected Glass Bucket Club in Kingston.
 Added to The Caribs lineup was bass player Lloyd Brevett (later of The Skatalites).
 Whilst playing at The Glass Bucket Club and (later) the Myrtle Bank Hotel, The Caribs met many important figures of the then nascent Jamaican music industry.